dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 min_support=3
 ```

 These parameters filter consensus sequences generated from Pacbio CCS sequencing and assembly.
-If a consensus RBP sequence has a mutation or indel in more than 20% of the reads, it will be discarded.
+If an assembled RBP sequence has a mutation or indel in more than 20% of the reads, it will be discarded.
 Consensus sequences must have at least three reads to be included as variants.

 ## Analyze PacBio CCS Reads